 To clean the Boston Band, gently wipe the inside of the helmet using a clean, soft cloth with baby shampoo and water.
 Repeat with just the cloth and water to ensure any soap residue is removed.
 Allow the Boston Band to air dry; do not use a hair dryer or other heat source.

-At least once a week, disinfect the Boston Band by gently wiping the inside with 70% rubbing alcohol using a soft, clean cloth.
+At least once a week, disinfect the Boston Band by gently wiping the inside with 70% isopropyl alcohol using a soft, clean cloth.
 Allow the alcohol to evaporate, wipe again with just water, then allow to air dry.
 You can also use cornstarch baby powder to absorb any odors.

 You will bring your child to follow-up appointments every 2 to 4 weeks until the completion of treatment.
 It is important to always wear the Boston Band at least 20 minutes prior to your appointment.
 This will help your orthotist to evaluate the fit of the helmet and identify any irritation being caused by the helmet.